Police and community members are important sources, but they are not the only sources.

 When reporting on violence, remember that the survivors have been through trauma and the way you share their story may impact on their healing.
 Watch the video below about the impact of reporting on survivors.

 Avoid approaching survivors or their families in the immediate aftermath of an incident when they are still in shock and may be unable to fully comprehend what they are consenting to by speaking to you.

 Ensure you have informed consent to disclose elements of their story, and where possible, give them the opportunity to review the way they are referred to or quoted.

 Be mindful of the power imbalance between you and the survivorand seek to provide them with as much control over things as possible.

 Talk to survivors about current and emerging safety issues that may arise from speaking with you, including social media safety, public backlash and having a plan for the day the story comes out.

-Ask how they want to be identified and referred to (e.g. as a ‘victim’ or ‘survivor’, ‘woman with a disability’ rather than ‘disabled woman’).
+Ask how they want to be identified and referred to, for example, as a ‘victim’ or ‘survivor’, ‘woman with a disability’ rather than ‘disabled woman’.

 Explain what will happen after the interview, including fact-checking andthe right to reply, so that these are not interpreted as you ‘not believing’ their story, and advise if the story will be delayed or not published.

 Police can describe ‘incidents’ of crime.While this can be useful, some problems with this include that: